-Let us define the expiration model more formally.
+Let us now formally define our expiration model.
 The input stream is a sequence of items $\langle x_1,\dots,x_n\rangle$, where each item $x$ consists of an actual data point $p(x)$ from some universe $U$ (e.g., a metric space), an insertion time $S(x)>0$, and an expiration time $E(x)>S(x)$, where the insertion times must be non-decreasing, i.e., $S(x_1) \leq \ldots \leq S(x_n)$.
 For convenience, we assume that the insertion and expiration times are integers, and we allow items that never expire by having $E(x)=\infty$.
-We sometimes identify each item $x$ with its data point $p=p(x)$, and with slight abuse of notation (because data points need not be distinct) denote its insertion and expiration times by $S(p)$ and $E(p)$, respectively.
+We sometimes identify each item $x$ with its data point $p=p(x)$, which slightly abuses notation because data points do not need to be distinct, and denote its insertion and expiration times by $S(p)$ and $E(p)$, respectively.
 An item $x$ is \emph{active} at time $t$ if $S(x)\leq t < E(x)$, i.e., from its insertion time up to (but not including) its expiration time.
 A query at time $t$ is evaluated only on the set of items active at that time $t$.
 For simplicity, we design our algorithms to handle a single query that arrives at an arbitrary time $t>0$ not known in advance to the algorithm.
-These algorithms often extend to handle multiple queries; for deterministic algorithms this is immediate, and for randomized algorithms there are standard arguments, like probability amplification via independent repetitions.
+These algorithms often extend to handle multiple queries.
+For deterministic algorithms this is immediate., and for randomized algorithms there are standard arguments, such as probability amplification via independent repetitions.

-This new expirations model contains several well-known models as a special case.
-For example, when items never expire, i.e., $E(x)=\infty$ for all~$x$, this is precisely the classical model of insertion-only streams.
+When items never expire, i.e., $E(x)=\infty$ for all~$x$, this is precisely the classical model of insertion-only streams.
 We say that the stream has \emph{consistent expirations} if the expiration times are non-decreasing, i.e., $E(x_1)\leq\ldots\leq E(x_n)$.
-One example for this is when $E(x)-S(x)=w$ for all~$x$, particularly if insertions times are successive, i.e., every $S(x_i)=i$, which is then precisely the classical sliding-window model.
+When $E(x)-S(x)=w$ for all~$x$, particularly if insertion times are successive, i.e., every $S(x_i)=i$, then this is precisely the classical sliding-window model.
 In fact, it is convenient to focus on the special case where every $S(x_i)=i$, which, as mentioned earlier, holds without loss of generality if we allow blank time steps where no item arrives.